Call our 24 hours, seven days a week helpline at 800.272.3900

 Let us connect you to professionals and support options near you.
 Please select an option below:

 Use Current LocationUse Map Selector

 The day with the most light is the day we fight!
-On or around June 21 — the summer solstice— the use your creativity to raise funds and awareness for the cause.
+On or around June 21 — the summer solstice — use your creativity to raise funds and awareness for the cause.

-On June 21, the summer solstice, people from across the world will fight the darkness of Alzheimer's through a fundraising activity of their choice.
+On June 21, the summer solstice, join people from across the world to fight the darkness of Alzheimer's through a fundraising activity of your choice.

 Register for The Longest Day by the winter solstice.
 Together, the strength of our light will outshine the darkness of Alzheimer's.

 On June 21, the summer solstice and the day with the most light, Central Texas residents will join advocates across the world for The Longest Day.